 Start in Clermont-Ferrand and take the D941-Avenue du Puy de Dôme out of town.
 The road rises straight out of town, climbing past shops and housing at first before leaving the urban confines with a series of wide hairpin bends.
 When the road straightens out at La Baraque keep going past the traffic lights and then at the Font de L’Arbre, turn right for the Puy de Dôme.

 From here you take matters into your own hands as the climb proper of the Puy de Dôme volcano cone starts.
 There’s a car park… and a gate with warning signs.
-Cyclists are not allowed to use the road but it seems to be tolerated or maybe just ignored if you go at the crack of dawn before the railway starts.
+Cyclists are not allowed to use the road but it seems to be tolerated or maybe just ignored if you go at the crack of dawn before the railway starts operating.
 From here it is about 4.5km at a steady 12%.

-Riding out of town is not pretty, passing blocks of housing on a busy road where drivers itching to pass the cyclist who blocks their way.
+Riding out of town is not pretty, passing blocks of housing on a busy road where drivers itch to pass the cyclist who blocks their way.
 Archive video shows the Tour climbing past Chamalières on the wide road but on a normal day it’s packed with traffic rather than spectators.
 There are some hairpin bends but you can’t take a wide line because of the cars are coming past at speed.
 If you want a breather there’s a lookout on one corner with impressive views of the city below.
 The road levels out through Orcines and then it’s on to the turning for the volcano itself.
 A car park, a barrier and then the road to the top awaits.
 Sure it’s famous but not viciously steep – as Poulidor recounts below he just got his gearing wrong – but it is a consistent gradient of 12% with fine views of the world below as the road circles the conical peak.
 Unlike other cols, this is not a pass to another valley but a road to the top and so you must return back the way you came, at least until Orcines where where you can take a variety of other routes.

 The French tyre company has its corporate headquarters in Clermont and retains some manufacturing.
 The world’s leading tyre company as measured by sales, it’s one of France’s most successful businesses and was started by the Michelin brothers who turned their rubber factory into a bicycle tyre plant.
 The company grew fast thanks to insatiable industrial demand for rubber and played its part in fermenting the Vietnam war as the French colony was notorious for slave-like working conditions on the rubber plantations, provoking resent and unrest.
 The company rode the motoring boom with its rubber but also maps and travel guides, all accompanied by the famous “Bibendum” rubber man character.
 To this day Michelin maps are excellent ways to survey the terrain in France.